bear99a9/CardGame/README.md

 - [ ] Refactor out the end of the PlayGame class to use a seperate method make it more testable and reusable.
 - [ ] Add global error handling.
 - [ ] Refactor the for/ foreach loops in the CreateDeck to use a linq statement.
 - [ ] The shuffle cards method could use the Fisher–Yates shuffle algorithm to improve performance.
+- [ ] Look at the flow in the program and add correct handling of errors and/ or pull the code out into a testable class.